jantimon/react-swc-suspense-tracker/README.md

 Returns `null` if no Suspense boundary is found.

+#### `useBoundaryStack(): Array<[string, ComponentType]>`

+Returns information about all boundary components above this component as an array of `[boundaryId, BoundaryComponent]` tuples, ordered from outermost to innermost boundary.

+Returns empty array if no boundaries are found.

 #### `useThrowIfSuspenseMissing(skip?: boolean): void`

 Throws an error in development if this component might suspend but has no Suspense boundary above it - NOOP in production builds